 Bachelor's of Science in Criminal Intelligence Analysis

-The University of Akron is the only state institution in Ohio training aspiring criminal intelligence analysis.
+The University of Akron is the only state institution in Ohio offering a bachelor's degree in Criminal Intelligence Analysis.

 Fast growing field

-After completing coursework and mandatory internships, graduates will enter fields that are projected to grow faster than average, with an expected 100,000 or more job openings between 2014 and 2024, according to the U.S. Bureau of Labor Statistics.
+After completing coursework and optional internships, graduates will enter fields that are projected to grow faster than average, with an expected 100,000 or more job openings over ten years, according to the U.S. Bureau of Labor Statistics.

 What will you learn?

 Curriculum: See the degree requirements for a B.S. in Criminal Intelligence Analysis

 You will focus on analytical and technical courses with a curriculum that will give you a strong foundation of theoretical knowledge and applied skills for work in contemporary criminal justice agencies.